Electropolishing-Induced Topographic Defects in Niobium: Insights and Implications for Superconducting Radio Frequency Applications: Results and Discussion

 where $c$ is the concentration of the impurities, and $D$ is the diffusion coefficient on the sloped-step geometry.
 Equation \ref{diffusionEquation}, made dimensionless with the following transformations $\mathbf{r}/L_D \rightarrow \Tilde{\mathbf{r}}$, $L_D\nabla \rightarrow \Tilde{\nabla}$, $t/t_D \rightarrow \Tilde{t}$ and $c/c_0 \rightarrow \Tilde{{c}}$, predicts the diffusion of impurities that depends on the slope angle and the normalized height of the intergranular step, $\delta/L_D$.
 Here, the diffusion length is defined by $L_D=\sqrt{Dt_D}$ and $t_D$ is the diffusion time.
 The system is complemented by the following boundary conditions $c(x, -\infty)=0$ and, far from the defect, $\nabla c\cdot\mathbf{\hat{x}}=0$.
 The surface's boundary condition depends on the impurity diffusion scenario considered.
 Three impurity diffusion scenarios have been simulated, a finite impurity source on the surface ($\nabla c(x,h(x))\cdot\mathbf{\hat{n}}=0$ and $c(x,h(x),t=0)=\nu_0\delta(y-h(x))$, where $h(x)$ is the surface contour), a constant flux of impurities from the surface ($\nabla c(x,h(x))\cdot\mathbf{\hat{n}}=\phi$), and a constant impurity concentration at the surface ($c(x,h(x))=c_0$).
 Here we present the results of the finite impurity source model \cite{Ciovati2006ImprovedODiffusion}.
 The results of the other scenarios, which are qualitatively similar, can be found in the Supplementary Material.
 Snapshots of the impurity diffusion process near the topographic defect are presented in Fig. \ref{DiffusionSnapshots}.
 It is observed that the impurity concentration is reduced near the bottom of the sloped step as a consequence of the larger interior angle that provides a greater volume for the impurities to expand into.
 Inversely, the top of the topographic defect can host an enhanced impurity concentration compared to the regions far from the defect as a consequence of diffusion into a smaller interior angle.

-As first pointed out by Kubo \cite{kubo2015field,KuboMultilayerReview2016}, low-temperature baked Nb \cite{Ciovati2004EffectOfLTbaking} can be roughly considered as a dirty superconductor/superconductor bilayer theoretically capable of extending the metastability of the Meissner state to higher fields.
+As first pointed out by Kubo \cite{kubo2015field,KuboMultilayerReview2016}, low-temperature baked Nb \cite{Ciovati2004EffectOfLTbaking}, due to the shallow migration of oxygen during the treatment, can be roughly considered as a dirty superconductor/superconductor bilayer theoretically capable of extending the metastability of the Meissner state to higher fields.
 Many works have refined theoretical insights on the superconductor/superconductor bilayer and thin impurity profile systems capable of extending the field limit of the Meissner state \cite{Sauls2019EffectOfInhomogeneous,Kubo2021SuperheatingFieldsOfSemiinfinite,Pathirana2023SuperheatingFieldNanostructured}.
 The "dirtiness" of the top layer is one of the important parameters in this model.
 Neglecting the deleterious effects of impurities \cite{Desorbo1963EffectOfDissolvedGasesInNb} on the superconductivity of Nb, theoretically the dirtier the top layer, the higher the field limit \cite{KuboMultilayerReview2016}.
 In light of the superheating field suppression model described in Section \ref{subsec:SFS}, vortex nucleation is expected to occur directly below the bottom of the sloped step, which coincides with where the impurity content is suppressed.